01 of 12

-- Backwards Tilt: As the wall goes higher, it tilts backwards.
+- Backward Tilt: As the wall goes higher, it tilts backward.
 This has the same effect as a wrestler leaning forward to try to pin his opponent.
 Weight + tilt = retention.

 - Angled: Looking at these blocks from the top, you will notice that they are angled.
 These angles help you create smooth inside and outside curves.

 Materials and Tools NeededContinue to 2 of 12 below.